VCN Data Center at New Mexico

 “We worked on implementing various prefab options with the contractor,” As Mr. Zaleski reflects, “It was one of the first projects in the program to use multi-trade racks and prefab HAC’s.”

-Michael Zaleski, P.E. has been an engineer at PASE for more than six years.
-He has extensive experience in structural design and construction administration of large-scale data centers.
+Michael Zaleski, P.E. has been an engineer at PASE for more than eight years, specializing in structural design and construction administration for large-scale data centers.
+His expertise was instrumental in realizing the vision behind the VCN Meta Data Center project.